zero-to-mastery/resources/generalResources.md

 * [**frontend Mentor**](https://www.frontendmentor.io/challenges): Solve real-world HTML, CSS and JavaScript challenges whilst working to professional designs.

 * [**PerfectBugReport.io**](https://www.perfectbugreport.io/): A simple checklist of the essential items to include in bug reports.

+* [**useful Github repository**](https://github.com/codecrafters-io/build-your-own-x): This repository is a compilation of well-written, step-by-step guides for re-creating our favorite technologies from scratch.